-- The specification and pharmaceutical form of the medicine.
+The specification and pharmaceutical form of the medicine.

 - Details of where the manufacture of the medicine will be carried out.

 - Evidence of compliance with the applicable technical requirements in relation to:

-- technical directors;
+- technical director;

 - premises;

-- equipment; and
+- equipment;

-- monitoring;
+- monitoring; and

-- · Identity of the technical director.
+- identity of the technical director and respective qualifications.